RePod/psdle/README.md

 =====
 * Improve appearance.
 * **Translations!** Language code ("en-us") and JSON format required.
 See source or contact me.
 * Make it faster!
 How?
 How indeed.
+(Always in progress)
 * Iron out problems with APIs.
+(Various degress of progress)
 * Internal Download Queue support.
+(In-progress)
+* Custom-make the gh-pages branch page to remove useless links (downloading the zip).

 What Cannot Be Done
 =====